Making Sense of OSHA’s Safety Training Requirements

-Complete Company Safety SolutionsThe Occupational Safety and Health Administration (OSHA) was established in 1970 by the OSH Act with the aim of reducing workplace injury and illness.
+Complete Company Safety SolutionsThe Occupational Safety and Health Administration (OSHA) was established in 1970 by the OSH Act with the aim of improving company safety.
 That act gave OSHA regulatory power over private sector workplaces.
 The act also permitted states to develop and approve their own plans to cover private sector employees as long as they provide protection equivalent to that provided under Federal OSHA regulations.

-Safety training requirements differ between types of companies.
+What are OSHA’s safety training requirements?Safety training requirements differ between types of companies.